 - Submit a completed application to Graduate School.

 * Apply NOW *

 Applications should be received no later than July 1st, 2021.

 The DNP program is full-time with students enrolling in 8-9 credit hours/semester.
 Part time Option is available on a limited basis.
 Please Inquire for further information.

 Please click here for Information regarding Tuition and Fees for Doctoral Education.

 An additional nursing practice tuition increment is part of the tuition and fee's as indicated in the link above to support doctoral education.

-For more information or assistance, please contact Dr. Charlene Whitaker-Brown, DNP Coordinator, email@example.com
+For more information on this program, please contact Dr. Katherine Shue-McGuffin, DNP Coordinator email@example.com